film42/sidekiq-rs/README.md

 Periodic jobs are not removed automatically.
 If your project adds a periodic job and then later removes the `periodic::builder` call, the periodic job will still exist in redis.
-You can call `periodic::destroy_all(redis).await?` at the start of your program to ensure only the periodic jobs adding by the latest version of your program will be executed.
+You can call `periodic::destroy_all(redis).await?` at the start of your program to ensure only the periodic jobs added by the latest version of your program will be executed.

 The implementation relies on a sorted set in redis.
 It stores a json payload of the